0:00 / 5:21

-The Jentsch Group Large reference recording (streaming below) on the Web page was our encore recorded live (informally) June 21, 2010 at Tea Lounge in Brooklyn.
+The Jentsch Group Large reference recording (streaming below) was our encore informally recorded live June 21, 2010 at Tea Lounge in Brooklyn.
 The band had about ten minutes of rehearsal on this derangement earlier that week.
 John Carlson takes the solo.

 SCORE AND PARTS

-The “score” is a copy of the concert lead sheet (should be self-explanatory) and transpositions for Bb and Eb are all available for download at the Web page.
+The “score” is a copy of the concert lead sheet (should be self-explanatory), with PDFs for that and the transpositions for Bb and Eb all available for download below.
 It is pretty clear what the concert and Bb people have to work with, but the Eb transposition is a bit messier due to range and clef issues (particularly awkward for bari).